A novel Cosmic Filament catalogue from SDSS data: Introduction

-Detecting and reconstructing cosmic filaments, however, still poses some challenges due to the lack of a standard and unique definition.
-As a consequence, a variety of approaches and algorithms has been explored in the literature.
-Among these there are: Multiscale Morphology Filters, such as MMF (\citealp{aragoncalvo2007,aragoncalvo2010}) or NEXUS (\citealp{cautun2013}); segmentation-based approaches, such as the Candy model (\citealp{stoica2005}) or the watershed method implemented in SpineWeb (\citealt{aragoncalvo2010a}); skeleton analyses (\citealp{novikov2006,sousbie2008}); tessellations, like in DisPerSE (\citealp{sousbie2011}); the Bisous model (\citealp{tempel2016}); methods based on Graph Theory such as T-Rex (\citealp{bonnaire2019}) or Minimal Spanning Trees (\citealp{pereyra2019}); or methods based on machine learning classification algorithms, such as Random Forests (\citealp{buncher2020}) or Convolutional Neural Networks (\citealp{aragoncalvo2019}).
-Comparisons between different methods can be found, e.g., in \citealp{libeskind2017,rost2020}.
-All these methods rely on different assumptions and they can be more or less advantageous depending on the specific application.
+Nevertheless, detecting and reconstructing cosmic filaments still poses some challenges due to the lack of a standard and unique definition.
+As a consequence, a variety of approaches and algorithms have been explored in the literature.
+Among these there are multiscale morphology filters, such as MMF (\citealp{aragoncalvo2007,aragoncalvo2010}) or NEXUS (\citealp{cautun2013}); segmentation-based approaches, such as the Candy model (\citealp{stoica2005}) or the watershed method implemented in SpineWeb (\citealt{aragoncalvo2010a}); skeleton analyses (\citealp{novikov2006,sousbie2008}); tessellations, as in DisPerSE (\citealp{sousbie2011}); the Bisous model (\citealp{tempel2016}); methods based on graph theory such as T-Rex (\citealp{bonnaire2019}) or minimal spanning trees (\citealp{pereyra2019}); or methods based on machine learning classification algorithms, such as random forests (\citealp{buncher2020}) or convolutional neural networks (CNNs; as in \citealp{aragoncalvo2019}).
+Comparisons between different methods can be found in \citet{libeskind2017} and \citet{rost2020}, for example.
+All these methods rely on different assumptions and can be more or less advantageous depending on the specific application.